Mechanically induced metal-insulator transition in carbyne

 Carbyne---the linear allotrope of carbon---is perhaps one of the most unusual materials due to its ultimate one-atom thinness.
-Although this elusive material is notoriously hard to prepare and has been perceived as exotic or even completely fictitious, the development of methods to synthesize it proceeds at a steady rate, with input from both experimentalists and theoreticians \cite{2005cataldopolyynes,2009jinderiving,2010hobiformation,2011erdoganengineering,2013casillasnewinsights,1997yakobsonhighstrain,2003troianidirectobservation}.
-Among the most notable recent achievements, chains with length of up to 44 atoms \cite{2010chalifouxsynthesis} and such complex molecular mechanisms as carbyne-based rotaxanes \cite{2012movsisyansynthesis,2012weisbachanew} have been synthesized.
-This progress is driven by carbyne's attractive physical properties such as unusual electrical \cite{2008khoonegative,2010zanolliquantum} and mechanical behavior \cite{2013liucarbyne}, or its large specific area \cite{2011sorokincalciumdecorated}.
-Accordingly, a better theoretical understanding of this material is becoming more and more relevant.
+Although carbyne is elusively hard to prepare and has been perceived as an exotic or even completely fictitious material, the development of methods to synthesize carbon chains proceeds at a steady rate, with input from both experiments and theory.\cite{2005cataldopolyynes,2009jinderiving,2010hobiformation,2011erdoganengineering,2013casillasnewinsights,1997yakobsonhighstrain,2003troianidirectobservation} Among the most notable recent achievements, chains with length of up to 44 atoms \cite{2010chalifouxsynthesis} and such complex molecular machines as carbyne-based rotaxanes \cite{2012movsisyansynthesis,2012weisbachanew} have been synthesized.
+This progress is driven by carbyne's attractive physical properties such as unusual electrical transport \cite{2008khoonegative,2010zanolliquantum} and intriguing mechanics,\cite{2012liucarbynes} or its large specific area.\cite{2011sorokincalciumdecorated} Accordingly, a better theoretical understanding of this material is becoming more and more relevant.\cite{2012liucarbynes}

 It has long ago been established by the quantum chemistry community \cite{1978kerteszabinitio} that carbyne undergoes the Peierls transition \cite{1930peierlszurtheorie,2001peierlsquantum,1954frohlichonthe,1987kennedyproofof} that converts it from the cumulene (=C=C=)\textsubscript{\emph{n}} to the polyyne (--C$\equiv$C--)\textsubscript{\emph{n}} form.
-More recently, it has been suggested that the zero-point (ZP) vibrations may be able to overcome the Peierls instability and restore the nonalternating bond pattern in carbyne \cite{2005tongayatomicand}, as well as in another canonical example of Peierls instability, polyacetylene \cite{2013hudsonbondalternation}.
-Since the symmetric and broken-symmetry forms have very distinct electronic properties (metallic and semiconducting, respectively), investigations of this effect are important from not just the fundamental chemical physics perspective, but also practically relevant for the field of conducting polymers.
+Later it has been suggested that the zero-point vibrations (ZPV) may substantially affect the Peierls instability \cite{1992mckenzieeffectof} and even completely eliminate the distortion in carbyne.\cite{2005tongayatomicand} As the symmetric and broken-symmetry forms have very distinct electronic properties (metallic and insulating, respectively), this issue becomes crucial from both the fundamental physicochemical perspective and for applications in 1D conducting systems.